-- Marylouise Meder Internship Fund - Dr. Marylouise Meder had a lifelong career in library science, working in college libraries and later teaching at Emporia State University.
-Her wish to endow a fund for internships with the State Archives was honored by the executive committee at her passing.
+- Meder Internship Fund - Dr. Marylouise Meder had a lifelong career in library science, working in college libraries and later teaching at Emporia State University.
+She left a bequest establishing a fund for internships.

 - Ripley Internship Fund - John W. Ripley was a Topeka businessman who loved photographs, early 20th century music, collecting lantern slides, and Kansas history.
 A fund was established in his name to support summer internships for local students with the Kansas Historical Society.